Are you meant to fulfill your true purpose as a spiritual coach?

 Your spiritual purpose, on the other hand, is the “why” behind your calling.
 It is the deeper meaning behind what you are meant to do, create, and be in the world.

-There are many ways in which we can pursue a specific spiritual calling in order to fulfill our greater spiritual purpose.
+There are many ways that we can pursue a specific spiritual calling to fulfill our spiritual purpose.

-See, that entire senior year I could hear my still, small voice speaking to me, beckoning me to take a different path than I had planned– to become a teacher.
+That entire year I could hear my still, small voice speaking to me.
+It was beckoning me to take a different path than I had planned– to become a teacher.

 Unable to make a decision, I called up my mom.
 “I’m at a crossroads.
-I know you sent me to this school and my goal was to become a doctor, but now I’m feeling like I want to be a teacher.”
+I know my goal was to become a doctor, but now I’m feeling like I want to be a teacher.”

 There was a long, silent pause on the phone.